emolitor/etu-csu/Readme.md

 # etu-csu

-A quick and dirty port of NetBSD CSU
+A quick and dirty port of NetBSD CSU crtbegin and crtend.
+Primarily to support using C++ with [musl libc](https://musl-libc.org).

 ## Getting Started
 If you have clang installed it should be as simple as running ./build.sh